soubhagya2003jan/Bengaluru-Traffic-Analysis/README.md

 4. Customize filters and visuals as needed.

-5. Publish to Power BI Service for sharing (optional).

 ## Usage

 - Navigate using the sidebar (Overview, Traffic Trends, Congestion, Incidents, Behavior).